chpc-tech-eval/chpc24-scc-nationals/NWChem/README.md

 ### Obtaining the source code

- NWChem’s source and corresponding tools can be obtained from GitHub:
+ NWChem’s source and corresponding tools can be obtained from GitHub, please choose 7.2.2 release:

 - **7.2.2 Release**
 ```bash